AnalystCam/data_dbt_cloud/README.md

-# 📊 Customer Sales & Revenue Analytics
+# Customer Sales & Revenue Analytics

-A full-stack analytics project demonstrating data engineering, modeling, and business intelligence using modern tools: `dbt`, `Snowflake`, and `Power BI`.
+A full-stack analytics project demonstrating data engineering, modelling, and business intelligence using modern tools: `dbt`, `Snowflake`, and `Power BI`.

 ---

-## 🚀 Project Overview
+## Project Overview

 This project simulates an e-commerce company analyzing customer orders, revenue trends, product performance, and supplier activity.
 It covers the entire analytics pipeline from raw data ingestion to stakeholder-facing dashboards.